bsmahi/in28minutes.github.io/_posts/2020-04-21-Kubernetes.md

 - What is Kubernetes
 - Why Kubernetes is Popular?
 - Understanding Kubernetes Architecture
-- How does Kubernetes work?
+- Role of Docker in Kubernetes
 - How to configure Kubernetes Cluster in Google Cloud
-- Role of Docker in Kubernetes
 - How to deploy Hello World Rest API Image in Kubernetes Cluster
 - Tools/Plugins used in Kubernetes
 - Kubernetes Commands